Key Concepts

 User browses website normally with extension installed

-Extension captures network traffic (HAR files)
+Extension captures network traffic (HAR)

 Indexers